ETS-Next-Gen/pmss/README.md

 rulesets look in the standard locations (`~`, `/etc`, etc.) and on the commandline.

-We do not look at parent / child relationships, so the following are both okay:
+In most cases, we do not look at parent / child relationships, so the following are both okay:

 ```css
     auth {